HomeSpan/HomeSpan/docs/StepperDrivers/Stepper_A3967.md

 # Stepper_A3967

-This is a derived class of **StepperControl** designed to operate stepper motors driven by an [Allegro A3967](https://cdn.sparkfun.com/datasheets/Robotics/A3967-Datasheet.pdf) chip.
+This is a derived class of **StepperControl** designed to operate stepper motors driven by an [Allegro A3967](https://cdn.sparkfun.com/datasheets/Robotics/A3967-Datasheet.pdf) (or equivalent) chip.

 The Allegro A3967 is a specialized driver designed for stepper motors.
 It contains a built-in PWM generator and pre-programmed stepping modes.
 Wiring for the [Sparkfun EasyDriver Stepper Motor Board](https://learn.sparkfun.com/tutorials/easy-driver-hook-up-guide?_ga=2.152816825.1841726212.1688220137-156607829.1686369274) that uses this chip is as follows: